sandstone-mc/sandstone-documentation/docs/features/resources/datapack/tags.md

 ## Introduction

-A tag groups several resources of the same registry (blocks, items, entity types, functions, damage types, and more) under a single `#namespace:name` reference, which canthen be used anywhere that registry's resources are accepted.
+A tag groups several resources of the same registry (blocks, items, entity types, functions, damage types, and more) under a single `#namespace:name` reference, which can then be used anywhere that registry's resources are accepted.

 ```ts
 import { Tag } from 'sandstone'